 - Taking on too much responsibility

-- Work too many hours
+- Working too many hours

+Focus on qualities not necessary for the job.
 When you consider which weaknesses to mention in an interview, keep in mind that you should focus on qualities that are not central to the requirements of the job for which you are interviewing.
 For example, if you are applying for a job in accounting, you don’t want to say your weakness is mathematics.

-You should also explain how you are overcoming (or plan to overcome) your weakness.
+Emphasize your plan of action.
+You should explain how you are overcoming (or plan to overcome) your weakness.
 It is particularly useful when your weakness is a hard skill that can be easily learned.
 You might even phrase your answer as, “One skill I am currently working on…”

 Share your strengths.
 As well as being prepared to mention weaknesses, it's important to discuss the strengths that qualify you for the job during the interview.
 It's also essential to do your best to sell your qualifications to the interviewer, so you're a strong contender for a job offer.